-Role of Chief Executive Officer & Management
+Role of Chief Executive Officer and Management

-Our Chief Executive Officer provides the talent and compensation committee with input and recommendations related to the compensation of our other named executive officers.
-Our Chief Executive Officer often attends committee meetings and is involved in the determination of compensation for the respective named executive officers who report to him, except that the Chief Executive Officer does not make recommendations as to his own compensation.
-Our Chief Executive Officer makes recommendations to our talent and compensation committee regarding short- and long-term compensation for all executive officers (other than himself) based on our results, an individual executive officer's contribution toward these results and performance toward individual goal achievement.
-The Chief Executive Officer does not participate in, and is not present during, any deliberations or determinations of the talent and compensation committee or the board of directors regarding his compensation or individual performance objectives.
+Our CEO provides the talent and compensation committee with input and recommendations related to the compensation of our other named executive officers.
+Our CEO attends committee meetings and is involved in the determination of compensation for the respective named executive officers who report to him, except that the CEO does not make recommendations as to his own compensation.
+Our CEO makes recommendations to our talent and compensation committee regarding short-term and long-term compensation for all executive officers (other than himself) based on our results and such other factors as he deems relevant.
+The CEO does not participate in, and is not present during, any deliberations or determinations of the talent and compensation committee or the board of directors regarding his compensation.
 From time to time, various other members of management and other employees as well as outside advisors or consultants may be invited by the talent and compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in talent and compensation committee meetings.